finnschiermer/x86prime/README.md

 You request a tracefile by the "-tracefile" option:

 ~~~
-> ./prun my_program.s my_start_function -tracefile prog.trc
+> bin/prun my_program.s my_start_function -tracefile prog.trc
 ~~~

 The subdirectory "examples" includes an example C program (bubblesort.c) which can be used as introduction to the tools.
-Note that it will silently input an integer from the keyboard - if running it seems to just hang, try providing a small number and press enter.
+It has 2 entry-points, "run" and "run2".
+If you use "run" it will silently input an integer from the keyboard.
+If running it seems to just hang, try providing a small number and press enter.
+If you use "run2", it will instead try to access any command line arguments.
+To pass command line arguments into the simulated program, just add them to the command line after all the other arguments.
+The bubblesort.c program illustrates how the program can access the additional arguments, see the "run2" function.

 ## Limitations to cross-assembling